CSCfi/rems/docs/bots.md

 User id: `rejecter-bot`

 The rejecter bot complements the approver bot.
 It rejects applications where a member is blacklisted for an applied resource.
+This can happen in three ways:

+1. An applicant who is already blacklisted for a resource submits a new application for that resource.
+Rejecter bot rejects the application.
+2. An approved application is revoked.
+This adds the applicant and the members to the blacklist for the applied resources.
+Rejecter bot then rejects any open applications these users have for the resources in question.
+3. A user is added to a resource blacklist manually (via the administration UI or the API).
+Rejecter bot then rejects any open applications this user has for the resource in question.